-Sindh’s Covid restrictions to stay in place for two more weeks
+Sindh’s COVID restrictions to stay in place for two more weeks

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-On the recommendations of the provincial task force on Covid-19, Sindh Chief Minister Syed Murad Ali Shah on Saturday announced that the coronavirus restrictions will stay in place for two more weeks due to the rise in the number of infection cases observed after Eidul Fitr.
+KARACHI: On the recommendations of the provincial task force on COVID-19, Sindh Chief Minister Syed Murad Ali Shah on Saturday announced that the coronavirus restrictions will stay in place for two more weeks due to the rise in the number of infection cases observed after Eidul Fitr.

 The decision to maintain the pandemic-related restrictions was taken in the task force’s meeting, which was chaired by Shah and attended by provincial ministers and secretaries, health and infectious diseases experts, and representatives from WHO, the military and paramilitary forces.